cnr/cgroup-rts-threads/README.md

 The GHC threaded RTS offers [a flag, `-N`,][rts-n] that can be used to automatically determine the number of "capabilities" (threads) to use, based on the number of physical processors.

-The `-N` flag, [as of GHC `9.0.1`][cpuset-commit], respects the `cpuset` option when automatically determining the number of capabilities to use.
+The RTS `-N` flag, [as of GHC `9.0.1`][cpuset-commit], respects the `cpuset` option when automatically determining the number of capabilities to use.

-Unfortunately, GHC's RTS **does not support cgroup `cfs` quotas**.
+Unfortunately, the RTS `-N` flag **does not respect cgroup `cfs` quotas**.
 This leads to substantially degraded performance when there's a large disparity between a `cfs` quota and the number of physical cpu cores -- a very common scenario in, e.g., production kubernetes clusters.

 [cpuset-commit]: https://gitlab.haskell.org/ghc/ghc/-/commit/4413828b7c507872c56719fb8920e1c2322830f8
 [rts-n]: https://downloads.haskell.org/~ghc/9.0.1/docs/html/users_guide/using-concurrent.html#rts-options-for-smp-parallelism